 It was late afternoon when I arrived at Blaen-y-Cwm.
-The car park was in the middle of a lofty pine forest.
-The sinking sun leaked through the gaps in the canopy and scattered drops of light over the shadowy forest floor.
+The car park was in the middle of a pine forest.
+The sun shone through the gaps in the canopy and scattered drops of light over the forest floor.
 I pulled my bag onto my back, and made my way to the footpath that would take me out into the Black Mountains.

 Once it split away from the road, the footpath shot upwards.
-I barely had time to take in the fresh mountain air before being ploughed into a relentless ascent.
+I barely had time to take in the mountain air before I ploughed into an ascent.
 The path cut straight up the hill so, while it looked like a fairly short leg on the map, it took a good deal of wheezing, staring angrily up at the slope, and sending general grumpy thoughts in the direction of whoever felt it was best to send this path heading straight up without throwing in so much as a zig-zag for respite.

-After a very long 45-minutes of walking in the same direction on the flat ridge top, dodging boggy puddles and staggering in the wind, I saw some figures emerging from behind a gentle slope ahead.
+After a very long 45-minutes of walking in the same direction on the ridge top, dodging boggy puddles and staggering in the wind, I saw some figures emerging from behind a gentle slope ahead.
 As they came towards me, I saw that they were teenagers.
 They looked like they were on a Duke of Edinburgh’s Award expedition.
-They had the look on their collective faces which comes with being made to walk in the hills, with big bags, against their will.
-When I thought the whole group had passed me by, I noticed another figure, a good way back.
-It moved slowly and with a lumbering gait.
-It became clear that this was a teenage boy – part of the same group.
+They had the look on their collective faces which comes with seriously regretting packing too much gear.
+When I thought the whole group had passed me by, I noticed another figure a good way back.
+It was a boy – part of the same group.
 The others had continued without him, and he was struggling, alone, to catch up with them.
 As he came down the slope, he slipped and fell.
-With the same difficult movements, as thought he was not entirely comfortable moving his body in such a way as would propel him forwards over grassy ground, he hauled himself back up.
 As we passed each other, I could see that his face was red with effort.
 He stumbled under the weight of his bag.
-One of his boots was threatening to come undone, and his trousers were damp and ill-fitting.
 But the boy kept going.
 Not once did he stop.
-I tried to give him an encouraging smile but his energy was focussed far beyond me, on the teenagers who had paused briefly to allow the gap between he and them to close before they moved further along the slope and out of sight.
+I tried to give him an encouraging smile but his energy was focussed far beyond me, on the group who had paused to allow the gap between them to close before they moved further along the slope and out of sight.

-Beyond the trig point, the ridge plummeted into the valley.
-Mid-Wales extended in front of me from my vantage point at the summit of Rhos Dirion.
-The wind threatened to blow me over the edge and send me rolling down into the valley.
-I began to hunt for a good spot to settle down for the night.
+Beyond the trig point, the ridge dropped away and plummeted into the valley.
+Mid-Wales extended in front of me from the summit of Rhos Dirion.
 I had walked here with visions of lazing luxuriantly at the trig point, romantically pondering the view until the sun disappeared and then settling down to make dinner, curled around my stove on the hillside, with the steam from my hot food wafting into the blue-white light from my head torch.
 Instead, the wind nearly turfed me straight off the ridge when a particularly big gust whooshed through.
+I began to hunt for a good spot to settle down for the night, but everywhere was damp and exposed.
 I abandoned my search for a spot that was ‘good’ and conceded to go for one that was ‘ok at a push’.
-I dropped my bag into the shallow rut and proceeded to wrestle with my tarp, pegging it out and using my walking poles to prop it into a tent-like shape for a little relief from the gale.
-I made my best effort of cooking dinner, using my body to block the worst of the wind from zipping around the tarp and blowing my stove out.
+I dropped my bag into the shallow rut and proceeded to wrestle with my tarp, pegging it out and using my walking poles to prop it into a tent-like shape.
+I made my best effort of cooking dinner, using my body to block the worst of the wind from blowing my stove out.
 Eventually, my dinner heated through enough to be edible.
 The wind whipped all the heat out of each spoon before it got to my mouth, and it chilled my body under my layers.
 Wales twinkled before me, but I only made it half way through my summit beer before I had to give up and snuggle into my bivvy to get warm.

-In the morning, the roaring blue sky from the day before was smudged in pastel shades of red and orange.
+In the morning, the sky was smudged in pastel shades of red and orange.
 Twmpa, standing proud to my right, was watercolour-washed in yellow and green.
-There was nothing around to spoil the serenity of the morning – apart from me, wrestling with the crackling and snapping tarp, trying desperately to get it back into my bag without letting any of my other belongings be lost to the sky, 700 metres over Wales.
-With my gear finally packed – much less neatly than when I did it at home the day before – I headed off across the boggy ground for two more summits, and home.
+There was nothing around to spoil the serenity of the morning – apart from me, wrestling with the crackling and snapping tarp, trying desperately to get it back into my bag without letting any of my belongings be lost to the sky, 700 metres over Wales.
+I headed off across the boggy ground for two more summits, and home.